AnthonyGress/E-Commerce-Backend/README.md

 ## Description

-An E-Commerce backend app that uses Node.js, Sequelize, and Express.js for.
+An E-Commerce backend app that utilizes Node.js, Sequelize, and Express.js.
 This app creates an API endpoint which allows the user to create, read, update, and delete from the E-Commerce MySQL database.
-The database contains information about the products that the site will sell stored in related tables which were created using the ORM Sequelize.
+The database contains information about the products that the site will sell.
+This data stored in related tables within the database which were created using the ORM Sequelize.

 #